 There are four main ways animals can communicate with other members of their species and even with other species.
-Being able to warn a predator is undoubtedly a handy advantage and one of the easiest ways to do this is using visual communication.
+Being able to warn a predator is undoubtedly a handy advantage, and one of the easiest ways to do this is using visual communication.

 What Is Visual Communication?

 The animal creating the signal is the sender, and the signal is directed to the receiver.
 The receiver often bases their decision-making on signals they receive.
 For instance, a rabbit may see movement ahead but be unsure of the best response.
 Another rabbit nearby may flash the white underside of its tail to signal danger.
-The rabbit receiving this signal understands there is a possible threat and can choose to flee.
+The rabbit receiving this signal understands a possible threat and can choose to flee.